 Your sales process should run seamlessly from one step to the next.
-Yes, there will be outliers; however, it’s essential to have processes representing the vast majority of your sales.
-Your process must account for the majority to create the map everyone can follow; then, each agent can deal with the outliers as they come.
+Yes, there will be outliers.
+However, your process should represent the vast majority of your sales; then, each agent can deal with the outliers as they come.

-The steps ensure nothing is missed, everything is checked off your list, and your buyer is fully taken care of throughout the process.
-They provide expectations for your agents and producers to work from so they can replicate success and know the best processes for each situation.
+The steps ensure that nothing is missed, everything is checked off your list, and your buyer is fully taken care of throughout the process.
+They provide expectations for your agents and producers to work from so that they can replicate success.

 Keep it simple and keep it relevant.

 Your process must be something your team can maintain for the long term.
 If your process is too laborious, has too many steps, or requires your agents to check off too many things, they will start to gravitate away from it.

 Your process should be a living process — something you improve upon and refine as your team grows, your target audience’s needs change, and the industry changes.

 How to Start Building Your Insurance Organization’s Sales Process